Toyota bZ4X review

 Choose your perfect car

-Refinement is decent, too, with less road and suspension noise than in the Model Y, although the EV6 and Hyundai Ioniq 5 are even quieter choices.
-The brakes deserve a special mention, too – it's easy to judge how much pressure to apply to slow down smoothly, which isn't the case in many electric cars.
+Refinement is decent, with less road and suspension noise than in a Tesla Model Y, although the Hyundai Ioniq 5 and Kia EV6 are even quieter electric cars.

-The bZ4X might look like the very definition of a ‘soft-roader’, but the AWD model benefits from a version of partner Subaru’s X-Mode terrain control system, which allows it to overcome deep snow, mud and other obstacles.
+The AWD model, like the closely related Subaru Solterra, benefits from a Subaru’s X-Mode terrain control system, which allows it to overcome deep snow, mud and other obstacles.
+Plus it has a wading depth of 500mm.

-We tested these systems – including the bZ4X’s Jeep Renegade beating 500mm wading depth – on a challenging off-road course.
-The way the four-wheel-drive system manages to find grip in the muckiest of situations is truly impressive, with the two-motor drivetrain sensing slip and metering out power to each wheel as needed.
+When we tested the bZ4X on a challenging off-road course, the four-wheel-drive system managed to find grip in the muckiest of situations is truly impressive.
+The two-motor drivetrain senses slip and meters out power to each wheel as needed.

-Ground clearance over particularly severe obstacles is more of a limitation when things get really rough, but we can confidently say that you’re not going to get stuck in your local National Trust car park.
+Ground clearance over particularly severe obstacles is more of a limitation when things get really rough, but we can confidently say that you’ll have enough off-road ability to negotiate even the muddiest of car parks.

 Interior